jacobvarner/hoops-jacobvarner/_posts/2020-11-17-2020-2021-sec-basketball-team-previews-texas-am-aggies.md

 tags: [Texas A&M, Preseason]
 time_to_read: 5 minutes
 description: A detailed look at the Texas A&M Aggies heading into the 2020-2021 college basketball season including game-by-game predictions, a statistical team overview, newcomers, and a projected depth chart.
+image: "/images/post-images/2020-2021-sec-basketball-team-previews-texas-a-m-aggies.png"
 ---

 Buzz Williams enters year two in College Station after managing to get his team to rally from a 6-6 non-conference record to finish 10-8 in the SEC in year one.
 With another difficult non-conference schedule and arguably a better SEC from top to bottom, it might be difficult for Williams to repeat the top-half finish in league play, but I also wouldn't be surprised if he did it again since Texas A&M does have enough talent.

-While [I have the Aggies all the way down at 11th in my preseason power rankings]({% post_url 2020-9-30-2020-2021-sec-basketball-power-rankings-preseason %}), that's mostly because the teams above them are better instead of them being bad.
-I think there's still a decent gap between them and the bottom three teams and they have the opportuntiy to be a surprise if they can overachieve like they did last season.
-It's just going to be a massive challenge this year for any of the teams in the middle of the pack to set themselves a part and I just don't see enough upside from Texas A&M to pick them over other teams like Missouri, South Carolina, and Ole Miss.
+While [I have the Aggies down at 11th in my preseason power rankings]({% post_url 2020-9-30-2020-2021-sec-basketball-power-rankings-preseason %}), that's mostly because the teams above them are better instead of them being bad.
+I think there's still a decent gap between them and the bottom three teams and they have the opportunity to be a surprise if they can overachieve like they did last season.
+It's just going to be a massive challenge this year for any of the teams in the middle of the pack to set themselves apart and I just don't see enough upside from Texas A&M to pick them over other teams like Missouri, South Carolina, and Ole Miss.

 {% include ad-content.html %}